fbgsoc2019/lime-prometeus/README.md

-# GSoC 2019 – Monitoring of a community network, first results
+# GSoC 2019 – Monitoring of a community network
 ### by Franco Nicolas Bellomo

 ## Intro